 What is the National Practitioner Data Bank (NPDB)?

-The National Practitioner Data Bank (NPDB) is a confidential information clearinghouse operated by the U.S. Department of Health and Human Services (HHS) and contains medical malpractice payment and adverse action reports on healthcare professionals.
+The National Practitioner Data Bank (NPDB) is a confidential information clearinghouse operated by the U.S. Department of Health and Human Services (HHS) and contains medical malpractice payments and adverse action reports on healthcare professionals.
 Its mission is to enhance healthcare quality, defend the public, and decrease healthcare fraud and misuse in the U.S.

 Established by the Healthcare Quality Improvement Act of 1986 (HCQIA), the NPDB protects the public by restricting practitioners’ ability to move around without disclosing medical malpractice payments or adverse action histories.
-This prevents practitioners from moving from state-to-state or hospital-to-hospital with a hidden record.
+This prevents practitioners from moving from state to state or hospital to hospital with a hidden record.

 During the time of credentialing, employment, licensing, or monitoring, the NPDB serves as an alert or flagging system intended to facilitate a comprehensive review of healthcare practitioners’ professional credentials.
 The information contained in the NPDB directs discrete inquiry into, and scrutiny of, a practitioner’s licensure, clinical privileges, professional society memberships, and medical malpractice payment history.